 With air support now cut off, Mission Padamo missionaries are having to spend days on the river to visit key villages and to gather necessary supplies.
 Due to the growing needs of the work and the lack of existing air support, we have begun laying the ground work for our own flight program.

-Mission Padamo Aviation and Support (MPAS) was founded for the purpose of supporting and assisting missionaries and indigenous people of Amazonas, Venezuela.
+Mission Padamo Aviation and Support (MPAS) was founded for the purpose of supporting and assisting missionaries and indigenous people of Amazonas.
 Our goal is to have flight service stationed up in the jungle where it is most needed.
 There has been a missionary presence in Amazonas state since 1946, and aviation support since 1965.
 Since February 8, 2006, however, missionaries and all indigenous communities in Amazonas have been left with no air support.